ladih/Layered-RNN/README.md

 # Layered-RNN

-Implementation of a multilayered RNN
+Implementation of a multilayered RNN that can be trained

 July 2023